 The planet likes it when you grow things.
-It helps filter out bad air and is a great sustainable practice.
+Gardening is a great sustainable practice.
 Plus, you can’t beat home-grown tomatoes or herbs.

-If you’re not ready for solar panels on your roof, try solar garden/ patio lights to get your feet wet.
-Also, depending on your location, you might have community solar available in your neighborhood or clean energy/ renewable power option available from your utility.
+If you’re not ready for solar panels on your roof, consider solar garden/ patio lights to get your feet wet.
+Also, depending on your location, you might have community solar available in your neighborhood or a clean energy/ renewable power option available from your utility.